MockingbirdME/game_md/Dev's D20 version/core rules.md

 ### Hard to Kill
 **Requirements:** 8 total warrior traits.
 Once per scene the character may spend their reaction to halve the number of wounds they would suffer from an attack.
-### Healthy
+### Warrior's Health
 **Requirements:** none.
-Each time a character takes this trait they increase their max wounds by 3 plus their body stat, minimum of one.
+Each time a character takes this trait they increase their max wounds by one plus their body stat, minimum of one.
 The increase to max wounds granted by this trait is recalculated if the character's body attribute changes.
 ### Mobile Combatant
 **Requirements:** 2 warrior traits.
 The character doubles their melee defense bonus against free attacks provided they have not taken the disengage action this turn.